Alby11/remmina/README.md

 * Written in GTK, with a port to Qt underway.
 * Released as "remmina" (the main program) and "remmina-plugins".

+### Fork Information

+This fork of Remmina has been created to make specific edits to allow the project to be built on **Fedora 40**.
+The necessary changes have been made to ensure compatibility with this version of Fedora while maintaining the original functionality of the project.

 ### Installation

 [How to install Remmina](https://remmina.org/how-to-install-remmina/),